pyastrx/pyastrx/README.md

-A project created by [Jonathan Slenders](https://github.com/jonathanslenders) that Provides a powerful and reliable way to construct command-line interfaces.
+A project created by [Jonathan Slenders](https://github.com/jonathanslenders) that provides a powerful and reliable way to construct command-line interfaces.

-This project has a lot of features, good documentation and the maintainers keep it well updated.
+This project has a lot of features, and good documentation and the maintainers keep it well updated.